HarshwardhanMore/roxiler/README.md

    c) npm run install-client
    d) npm run start-client
 3) Front-End Url : https://roxiler-beige.vercel.app/
+   (Sometimes database is not seeded, then first refresh and then do some activity like change month or something and then refresh again.
+This will seed database and start the server)(SQLite database is used thats why it gave slow seeding issue)
 4) Back-End-API Url : https://roxiler-c2xi.onrender.com/

 # Back-End API Endpoints